 FYI: all parking is in a lot below the lodge buildings, so you do need to walk up some landscaped stairs or the accessible ramp to get to your room.
 If you’ve got luggage, totally accept help from the bell staff, as you’ll notice that the air truly is thinner at this elevation.
 To quote Queen Elsa: “up here in the cold, thin air I finally can breath…” Yeah no. We’re in shape and walking up the steps to our room left us winded as we carried luggage and kids.

-Tip: Billy, don’t be a hero.
-There’s no shame in accepting help with luggage when you’re traveling.
+Tip: There’s no shame in accepting help with luggage when you’re traveling.
 Tips are appreciated, but if you don’t have cash and need the help, still accept it.

 Dining at the Wuksachi Lodge

 We’ll be upfront about this: the breakfast in The Peaks restaurant is the strongest meal.
 They have a great breakfast system set up with a wide variety of fruits, pastries and proteins available.
-The kids were able to devour endless melon salad and cereal while Chris and I had custom made omelettes with french toast and the best apple breakfast pastry we’ve ever had.
+The kids were able to devour endless melon salad and cereal while Chris and I had custom made omelets with French toast and the best apple breakfast pastry we’ve ever had.

 Tip: at the coffee/juice station to-go cups and lids were provided.
 This is a great way to ensure you get all of the coffee you need for a long, cold morning in Sequoia National Park.

 Dinner at The Peaks was an interesting mix of cuisines.
 We had shrimp tacos, French onion soup, grilled cheese and breaded snapper.
 Nothing wowed us, but we appreciated the variety of the menu.